-But a college education can be a sizable expense, and early-life financial decisions can have an outsized impact on retirement, especially when it comes to compound interest.
+But a college education can be a sizable expense, and early-life financial decisions can have an outsized impact on retirement.
 So graduating a year late is just as much of a financial question as it is an educational and career one.

 In this study, Student Loan Hero researchers compared the earnings of college graduates and high school graduates to estimate the lost savings by taking a year off college.

 - San Jose, Calif., ranks first, as graduating a year late from college can cost $17,300 over 40 years of saving.
 This is a result of the difference in earnings between college and high school graduates for that year, accounting for 7.5% of it to be invested for those 40 years with 4% annual returns.

 - Another California metro with high incomes ranks second: San Francisco.
 The average bachelor degree holder in San Francisco earns $41,200 more than the average high school graduate.
 Assuming they saved 7.5% of that and invested it for 40 years, it could balloon to $14,800.